-- 49.02.8.119.3.1 It is recognized that communication towers and radio antennae fall outside the jurisdiction of the municipalityMunicipality.
-However, it is recognized by those federal Federal agencies that have jurisdiction over such installations that local policy and zoning should be considered and that appropriate action should be taken to ensure that federal influence on land and local environments has a positive impact. - 49.02.8.219.3.2 Prior to the location and construction of new towers, a public information meeting will be required with notice given to neighbouring property owners.
-The circulation to the public will be the maximum permitted by any senior levels of governmentGovernment or their agencies. - 19.02.8.319.3.3 The municipalityMunicipality is primarily concerned over the impacts that new towers will have on the physical and natural environments.
+- 19.3.1 It is recognized that communication towers and radio antennae fall outside the jurisdiction of the Municipality.
+However, it is recognized by those Federal agencies that have jurisdiction over such installations that local policy and zoning should be considered and that appropriate action should be taken to ensure that federal influence on land and local environments has a positive impact. - 19.3.2 Prior to the location and construction of new towers, a public information meeting will be required with notice given to neighbouring property owners.
+The circulation to the public will be the maximum permitted by any senior levels of Government or their agencies. - 19.3.3 The Municipality is primarily concerned over the impacts that new towers will have on the physical and natural environments.
 The sighting of towers shall consider the impacts on the views and aesthetics of the area around the tower.
-In this regard, antennae should consider sharing towers wherever possible to minimize the number of these structures. - 49.02.8.419.3.4 Buffering and screening of new towers shall be encouraged.
-The municipality Municipality will require the camouflaging of new towers so that they blend in with the natural forest cover.
+In this regard, antennae should consider sharing towers wherever possible to minimize the number of these structures. - 19.3.4 Buffering and screening of new towers shall be encouraged.
+The Municipality will require the camouflaging of new towers so that they blend in with the natural forest cover.